docknetwork/api-docs/source/index.html.md

 `GET /dids/`

-This is an operation to get all the DID's users, and the list will be resolved into DID documents.
+Return a list of all user's DIDs you've previously created.
+The DIDs are returned into a sorted DID document.

 > Example responses